 attributed to Antonio Amorosi (Comunanza 1660 - 1738), artist

-previously catalogued as after Italian School, artist
+previously catalogued as attributed to Italian School, artist

 previously catalogued as imitator of Francesco Bassano the younger (Bassano del Grappa 1549 – Venice 1592), artist